pragmalingu/pragmalingu/docs/benchmarks/data-comparisson.md

 ```

 **Other files:**<br />The `lisa.rel`file is an old version of the relevance assessments which helps to understand new version, but is not considered important to use.

+**Parsing problems**:<br />
+* documents: they are all in seperate files, the newline as online marker to seperate ID, title and text can be a bit tricky
+* relevance assessments: not parseable line by line, the number of relevant documents should be used to parse

 **Source:** http://ir.dcs.gla.ac.uk/resources/test_collections/lisa/